JakeLi2001/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 ## Projects

 1. Claim Classification (guided workplace scenario): There is three workplace scenarios at the end of each course.
 I chose to work with the TikTok workplace scenario.
-For more information, click the claim_classification folder.
+For more information, check out the claim_classification folder.
 2.